Cliff Barrows: Life

+Cliff Barrows was born on April 6, 1923, in Ceres, California, the son of Harriet M. and Charles Tilson Barrows.

-Barrows was ordained as a Baptist minister in 1944, and served as an assistant pastor at Temple Baptist Church in St. Paul, Minnesota through 1945.
-Barrows joined Graham at a rally in Asheville, North Carolina that year, and remained with Graham ever since.
+Barrows graduated from Bob Jones University in 1944 with a B.A. in Sacred Music.
+He was ordained as a Baptist minister in 1944, and served as an assistant pastor at Temple Baptist Church in St. Paul, Minnesota, through 1945.

+In 1945, Barrows married Billie Newell.

+It was on their honeymoon in western North Carolina they first met a young evangelist named Billy Graham.

+Barrows joined Graham at a rally in Asheville, North Carolina, that year, and remained with Graham ever since.

 He appeared in the 1970 film His Land with British pop singer Cliff Richard.
 The film reviews Biblical events as both Cliffs took a pilgrimage to Israel.
 It was produced by Graham's production company, World Wide Pictures.

-In 1988, Barrows was inducted into the Gospel Music Hall of Fame in Nashville, Tennessee by the Gospel Music Association.
+In 1988, Barrows was inducted into the Gospel Music Hall of Fame in Nashville, Tennessee, by the Gospel Music Association.

-In 1996 he was also inducted into the Religious Broadcasting Hall of Fame by the National Religious Broadcasters.
+In 1996, he was also inducted into the Religious Broadcasting Hall of Fame by the National Religious Broadcasters.
 Barrows' longtime colleague, the late Canadian-born singer George Beverly Shea, is also a member of both halls of fame.

-Barrows died at a hospital in Charlotte, North Carolina, on November 15, 2016, at the age of 93.
+Barrows died at Carolinas Medical Center – Pineville, in Charlotte, North Carolina, on November 15, 2016, at the age of 93.